frank184/ratable/README.md

 `ratee.raters`: Returns all raters for a given ratee.

-`Article.is_ratable?`: Checks whether a model uses Ratable.
+`Model.acts_like_ratable?`: Checks whether a model uses Ratable.

-`article.is_ratable?`: Checks whether a model instance uses the Ratable.
+`model.acts_like_ratable?`: Checks whether a model instance uses the Ratable.

-`Article.is_rater?`: Checks whether the model uses Ratable Rater.
+`Model.acts_like_rater?`: Checks whether the model uses Ratable Rater.

-`article.is_rater?`: Checks whether a model instance uses Ratable Rater.
+`model.acts_like_rater?`: Checks whether a model instance uses Ratable Rater.

-`Article.is_ratee?`: Checks whether a model uses Ratable Ratee.
+`Model.acts_like_ratee?`: Checks whether a model uses Ratable Ratee.

-`article.is_ratee?`: Checks whether a model instance uses Ratable Ratee.
+`mode..acts_like_ratee?`: Checks whether a model instance uses Ratable Ratee.